Are you considering a website redesign for your small business?

 Either way, make sure your new site uses the same naming convention as the old site, if possible.
 Doing so will reduce the amount of time you have to spend redirecting your pages.

 If you have many pages that aren’t SEO friendly URLs (ex. /p=3456/), then you should consider making a change to something more SEO friendly (ex. /iphone-repair-services/).

 When you’re done with the website, you can easily convert the mapping spreadsheet into a CSV file and upload the redirects into a Redirection plugin for WordPress.
-So, if someone stumbles across the old link, they will automatically be redirected to the new and improved page.
+So, if someone stumbles across the old link in the search results or on social media, they will automatically be redirected to the new and improved page.

 Site Architecture is Important Stuff